borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ## Troubleshooting

-### PostgreSQL/MySQL authentication errors
+### Authentication errors

-With PostgreSQL and MySQL/MariaDB, if you're getting authentication errors when borgmatic tries to connect to your database, a natural reaction is to increase your borgmatic verbosity with `--verbosity 2` and go looking in the logs.
+With PostgreSQL, MariaDB, and MySQL, if you're getting authentication errors when borgmatic tries to connect to your database, a natural reaction is to increase your borgmatic verbosity with `--verbosity 2` and go looking in the logs.
 You'll notice though that your database password does not show up in the